 Also, you can save TONS of money by making your own yogurt.
 I use this easy yogurt tutorial and it’s never failed me, ever.
 Once you have a batch of homemade yogurt ready, you can turn it into Greek yogurt using the tutorial right here.
 Easy peasy!

-Before you balk at the fact that I’m suggesting you add beans to your protein smoothie, hear me out.
+Before you balk at the fact that I’m suggesting you add beans to your protein shakes, hear me out.

-We use them to make brownies, and you love those, right?
+We use them to make Black Bean Brownies, and you love those, right?

-So then trust me when I say adding a ¼ cup of beans to your smoothie WON’T ruin it and you won’t even notice they’re there!
+So then trust me when I say adding ¼ cup of beans to your protein beverages WON’T ruin it and you won’t even notice they’re there!
 Besides…

 - It’s an easy way to add 4.4 grams of protein to your smoothie.
 After comparing dry beans to canned beans, it turns out that dry beans are the better deal.